microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     https://raw.githubusercontent.com/microsoft/pbiworkshops/main/Day%20After%20Dashboard%20in%20a%20Day/Source_Files/Dataflow%20demo.json
     ```

+---

+<font size="6">✅ Lab check</font>

+By leveraging an existing dataflow model, we can easily import our Power Query queries and their associated metadata.
+Additionally, the dataflow model can be checked into source control to maintain version history.

+---

 ## Edit dataflow credentials

 Because the lab files are stored in a publicly accessible [GitHub repository](./Source_Files/), we will authenticate anonymously and skip our test connection to ensure that we can successfully connect to and ingest the lab data.